SeismicData/ASDF_definition/container.rst

 ASDF delegates the allowed compression, chunking, checksumming, etc. settings to the HDF5 definition.
 Best to not use use custom filters that are not shipping with the HDF5 library as it will severely hurt exchangeability and possibly future safety.
-The HDF5 group put a lot of emphasis on backwards compatibility.
+The HDF5 group puts a lot of emphasis on backwards compatibility.